mroshaw/mroshaw.github.io/Subnautica2/moddingunrealengine.md

 - Can be used not just to change game behaviour, but to change physical assets like textures, games models, etc.
 - Potentially requires no code whatsoever.
-- Your mod is less likely to break when the base game is updated.

 ### Cons